5As of Ethics

 AWARENESS: Identify the potential impact on all

 Identify the potential impact (ethical implications) on all who might be affected by this decision in both the short-term and long-term.
-Imagine a person living in the US during the COVID-19 pandemic, before officially approved vaccinations were available.
-This person is considering wearing a face covering when close to others:
+Imagine a person who works at a clothing store.
+One day their boss asks them to memorize a script to convince customers to sign up for a store credit card.
+This employee is considering what to do:

 Facts: Do you really have all the relevant facts?
 What evidence can help with our decisions?
 Where is the weight of that evidence?
 Do our facts come from good and reliable sources or are they mostly from unconfirmed internet postings, misinformation, fake news, personal biases (e.g., self-serving bias) or that guy who’s always looking under tables for used gum?